nrrb/tao-te-ching/52_back_to_the_beginning/README.md

 That’s how to practice what’s forever.

-UKLG: This chapter on the themes of return and centering makes circles within itself and throughout the book returning to phrases from other poems, turning them round the center.
+> **Note** UKLG: This chapter on the themes of return and centering makes circles within itself and throughout the book returning to phrases from other poems, turning them round the center.
 A center which is everywhere, a circle whose circumference is infinite...